Montgomery Parks to host Halloween fun run

 SILVER SPRING, Md.
-(WDVM) — Montgomery Parks, part of The Maryland-National Capital Park and Planning Commission, invites county residents to celebrate Halloween with a free, socially-distanced “Haunted Hustle Fun Run/Walk.”
+(WDVM) — Montgomery Parks, part of The Maryland-National Capital Park and Planning Commission, is hosting a free and socially distanced “Haunted Hustle Fun Run/Walk” for all county residents.

 “We all need to find new ways to celebrate Halloween this year,” said Kirsten Hein, Parks Activation Manager for Montgomery Parks.
 “We hope to see lots of people in costume at Black Hill Regional Park to participate in the Haunted Hustle.”

-The event is free, but participants must pre-register and select a specific timeslot between 8:00 a.m. and 11:20 a.m.
-Due to COVID guidelines, no drop-ins will be allowed.
-The event is rain or shine.
+Montgomery Parks ask that participants pre-register here, no drop-ins will be permitted.
+The event will take place rain or shine.

-- WV Early voting begins tomorrow, more than 130K absentee ballots requested

 WDVM on Facebook